miguelgpunzal/sfdx-package-generator-reloaded/README.md

 This extension is completely free and not for commercial use

 ### Enhancements in This Version
-- Added "My Components" feature
+- Added "My Components" feature with LastModifiedBy tracking
+- **Implemented progressive loading** with real-time progress indicators
+- **Per-metadata-type caching** for faster performance and selective refresh
+- **Selective refresh modal** with search and multi-select capabilities
+- **Last refresh timestamp tracking** with visual stale data warnings
+- **Clickable table rows** for easier component selection
 - Implemented advanced table view with sorting
-- Added column-based filtering
+- Added column-based filtering with multi-select
 - Implemented metadata enrichment with LastModifiedBy
 - Enhanced UI with Material-UI components
 - Added dual-tab interface
 - Improved selection logic for filtered items
 - Added dark mode support
+- Compact loading indicators (75% smaller progress bar)

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests.